 Just when we thought we were seeing some light in the Covid 19 crisis along comes Omicron.
 As I write, the Omicron threat is fading, vaccination rates have risen, and some countries are loosening their travel restrictions.
 It will be a while before travel and international volunteering will return to its pre-Covid levels.
 That doesn’t mean we can’t study and identify international volunteer opportunities.
 We can also volunteer in our home countries while we await the world to open up.

 Many of us, when we reach the age of fifty, and beyond, start thinking about our plans for retirement.
 In this newsletter issue, I have included some important information about planning retirement abroad.
 Before choosing a retirement country, there are considerations about heath care, financial planning and the standard of living in contemplated countries.
 Those subjects are discussed in this issue.
-You will also find information about the world’s best places to retire and countries that offer incentives to foreign retirees.
+You will also find information about the world’s best and easiest places to retire and countries that offer incentives to foreign retirees.

 I haven’t forgotten international volunteering.
 You will find an article about a Canadian woman who is passionate about Habitat for Humanity as well as a description of 6 volunteer vacations.
 There are also articles about apps that make your travel planning easier and the popularity of solo group tours.